Below are just a few of our activities.

 The Environment

 One of the main concerns of Burntisland Community Council is protecting our environment.
 Living in such a wonderful and diverse setting we take this responsibility very seriously.
 In the past, we have organised regular beach cleans and tackled problems with waste, dog fowling and pollution.
 Beach cleans are now organised monthly by local residents.
-Please see our Enviornment page.
+Please see our Environment page.
 Royal Burgh of Burntisland Community Council is a member of Fife Communities Climate Action Network (FCCAN).

 a past community beach clean